deepwater-hooligans/docs/krabbing.md

 * ISK investment needed: 6b+
 * Time investment: As often as you want, each beacon can be run for an hour and each cap-capable character can link to three beacons a day
 * Expected profit: Depends on DBS but raw bounties are around 500-750m/hr, "blue" loot pays for beacons
+* Where to find more info: Popkrab group on SeAT

 ## Industry
 ### Reactions